-The rising expectations of the users lead developers to integrate more and more things resulting into an increased app size.
-The large size applications often turn into storage-hoggers in our smartphones making them operate slow sometimes or hang in between an important work.
+The rising expectations of the users lead developers to integrate more and more things resulting in increased app size.
+The large-size applications often turn into storage-hoggers in our smartphones making them operate slowly sometimes or hang in between important work.
 One cannot stay with or without them which is why they often remain in a love-hate relationship with the users.

 According to Google, if the size of an app is more than 150MB then installation chances reduce by 30%.
-The install conversion rate can drop by 1% if size grows by 6 MB.
+The install conversion rate can drop by 1% if the size grows by 6 MB.
 You might wonder,

 A lot of tech giants out there work on creating small apps or tools which can reduce the size of an app.
-Android App Bundle is a publishing platform through which users do not have to re-download items that are already there in other applications over Play Store.
+Android App Bundle is a publishing platform through which users do not have to re-download items that are already there in other applications over the Play Store.
 This platform is said to reduce the size of an app by 35%.
 Through this, users would be able to save much of the storage for other useful applications.

-App bundle cannot be the only way though, which is why we are here coming up with more ways to further reduce the size of your application and hence encouraging users to use it.
+App bundle cannot be the only way though, which is why we are here coming up with more ways to further reduce the size of your application and hence encourage users to use it.

-It is most likely for you to choose best and high-resolution images for your app to appeal users and back the efforts of your designer.
-Because only good images can complement good designing.
+It is most likely for you to choose the best high-resolution images for your app to appeal to users and back the efforts of your designer.
+Because only good images can complement a good design.
 If you have the best design and pixelate images all over then all your designing efforts might go in vain.
 Images captured from good cameras are generally high resolution.

 Apart from this, you can ask your designers to implement vector graphics for the development of simple resolution-independent images.
 You can also use Vector Drawable objects which are capable of drawing required images dynamically at runtime.
 Draw 9 patch tool is another editor which lets you create bitmap images fitting various screen sizes and devices.
 It currently serves as one of the cool ways to edit images without hurting quality.

-2. Deleting dead code: The mobile app developers often comment codes as a shortcut to eliminate anything unnecessary with the hope that it might be useful in future though, most of that code is useless for life.
-You need to remember that the load on your app and memory it would us is directly proportional to the size of APK file.
-Any kind of code that does not have to do anything with the existing functionalities of an app just increases load on it.
+Mobile app developers often comment on codes as a shortcut to eliminating anything unnecessary with the hope that they might be useful in the future though, most of that code is useless for life.
+You need to remember that the load on your app and the memory it would use is directly proportional to the size of the APK file.
+Any kind of code that does not have to do anything with the existing functionalities of an app just increases the load on it.

-Developers are generally asked to make such app which runs well on all the devices due to which they have to put extra efforts in taking all screen densities in picture like ldpi, mdpi, tvdpi etc. Though, all of them are hardly needed.
+Developers are generally asked to make an app that runs well on all devices.
+This is why they have to put extra effort into taking all screen densities in pictures like ldpi, mdpi, tvdpi, etc. Though, all of them are hardly needed.
 Simply, do a survey to find out the percentage of users having devices with specific densities.
 Do not bother about the screen density with insignificant figures.
-In most of the cases, Android would itself enter automatically to scale the available resources associated with other densities.
+In most cases, Android would enter automatically to scale the available resources associated with other densities.

-Android Studio comes up with a tool called lint which is the static code analyser.
-It is capable of detecting the unused resources and prints below message:
+Android Studio comes up with a tool called lint which is a static code analyzer.
+It is capable of detecting unused resources and prints the below message:

 res/layout/preferences.xml: Warning: The resource R.layout.preferences appears to be unused [UnusedResources]

-Developers often make use of external libraries for some functions such as Android supply library is used to improve the UX in the dated devices whereas Google Play Services for auto-translation of app content.
-Since, these are built for servers or desktops as well, they come up with a lot of objects and methods which are not useful for app.
-You cannot eliminate the unnecessary code as well because to do that, you will need permission.
-So as an alternative, go for the mobile friendly libraries specifically so that you do not have to use any heavy modules.
+Developers often make use of external libraries for some functions such as the Android supply library.
+It is used to improve the UX in dated devices whereas Google Play Services is for the auto-translation of app content.
+Since these are built for servers or desktops as well, they come up with a lot of objects and methods which are not useful for an app.
+You cannot eliminate the unnecessary code as well and to do that, you will need permission.
+So as an alternative, go for the mobile-friendly libraries specifically so that you do not have to use any heavy modules.

 Enumerations are known to accumulate at high speed when the system of complex or working on shared libraries, so you need to get rid of them.
 You can use ProGaurd to convert these enums into integers and as a result, you will get an app with reduced size.

-APK Analyzer can help you a lot with much of the information about size of the APK.
+APK Analyzer can help you a lot with much of the information about the size of the APK.
 On the top of the screen, you will be able to see the Raw File Size which is the APK on-disk size.
-The Download size shows an estimate of how much data will used to download your app by taking into account compression applied by the Play Store.
-APK size analyser can be easily downloaded from plugin marketplace over Android Studio.
+The Download size shows an estimate of how much data will be used to download your app by taking into account compression applied by the Play Store.
+APK size analyzer can be easily downloaded from the plugin marketplace over Android Studio.

 Why is it required to reduce the App size?

-You might wonder it is not an era of 8 or 16 GB we are living in, we now have 64GB, 128GB, even 256GB of hard disk space in our phones.
+You might wonder if it is not an era of 8 or 16 GB we are living in, we now have 64GB, 128GB, and even 256GB of hard disk space in our phones.
 Still, are you running out of space today?
-Most of the people would say “Yes”.
-This is because we have some of the amazing applications and games hitting the market every now and then.
+Most people would say “Yes”.
+This is because we have some amazing applications and games hitting the market every now and then.
 Even after getting unlimited alerts over Low storage, we cannot control ourselves from being engaged on such platforms.
 So, if your app size is high, it would not be able to house in the user’s phone for a long time.

 Data cost is not a big factor nowadays but yes, if the same affect their phone storage or its overall speed, then yes, you will most likely lose on things.
-The download figures might also vary location to locations.
-For example, according to a report published on Medium, “there is a 10MB decrease seen in APK size has a larger impact in India and Brazil than Germany, USA and Japan.
+The download figures might also vary from location to location.
+For example, according to a report published on Medium, “there is a 10MB decrease seen in APK size has a larger impact in India and Brazil than Germany, USA, and Japan.
 The removal of 10MB from an app’s APK size in emerging markets correlates with an increase in install conversion rate by ~2.5%.”

-C. Low internet speed: Slow downloading irritates users a lot which is why they can give up on you.
-High size applications generally take time to get downloaded and installed.
-It is not necessary that users always remain in high speed WIFI area while downloading any app.
-Some of the users do not even have access to Wifi, they operate on mobile data which is hard to rely on in the case of downloading something of considerable size like heavy games.
+Slow downloading irritates users a lot which is why they can give up on you.
+High-size applications generally take time to get downloaded and installed.
+It is not necessary that users always remain in a high-speed WIFI area while downloading any app.
+Some of the users do not even have access to Wifi.
+They operate on mobile data which is hard to rely on in the case of downloading something of considerable size like heavy games.